deargle/deargle.github.io/_security_assignments/lab_system_hardening.md

 # Setup

-If you’ve finished Lab 7: Exploitation, you can use the Metasploitable VM you created to complete this lab.
-Alternatively, you can create a new Metasploitable VM.
+If you’ve finished "Lab: Exploitation", you can use the Metasploitable VM from that lab to complete this lab.
+Alternatively, you can create a new Metasploitable VM by importing the `.ova` a second time.
+But if you haven't finished the exploitation lab, don't perform the steps in this lab on your only Metaspolitable copy.

 # Snapshot the Metasploitable VM